 Airport Expansion

-A multi-million-dollar redevelopment of Hawke’s Bay Airport’s terminal is underway.
-The project will take approximately 20 months to complete in a staged program that will involve extending the existing footprint to both the north and the south of its current location.
-The expansion will increase the size of the terminal from 2,500m2 to 4,340 m2 and is designed to accommodate the growing number of passenger movements and visitors to the airport.
-In the last three year’s passenger movements have risen 47 percent to over 700,000 passengers per annum.
+A multi-million-dollar redevelopment of Hawke’s Bay Airport’s terminal is nearing completion.
+The project involves a staged program to extend the existing footprint to both the north and the south of its current location.
+The expansion will increase the size of the terminal from 2,500m2 to 4,340 m2 and is designed to support the sustainable growth of aeronautical connectivity to and from the region.

 "These guys are starting to get the picture, we show them some drawings and some ideas and then we say it's probably not going to be anything like that, it will be better than that"